 Not Reviewing Restrictions on Plan Features

-When comparing the features that come with hosting plans, pay attention to fine print and asterisks (*) next to line items.
-Finding out about restrictions well after your site has launched can have a significant impact on revenue, especially if the restriction can hurt your business and forces a costly migration to a new hosting provider.
+When comparing the features of hosting plans, pay attention to fine print and asterisks (*) next to line items.
+Finding out about restrictions well after your site has launched can significantly impact revenue, especially if the restriction can hurt your business and force a costly migration to a new hosting provider.

 Signing Up on Price Alone

-What’s worse, you might discover that the super-cheap hosting plans you thought were saving you money actually required an annual contract that you can’t get out of.
+What’s worse is that you might discover that the super-cheap hosting services you thought were saving you money require an annual contract you can’t get out of.

 Always weigh your options and know the ins and outs of every hosting plan before you sign up.